moxystudio/react-with-moxy/README.md

 Doing the compression in **Node.js** might hold the event loop which is not desirable for performance reasons.
 That's why we employ `gzip` and `br` compression at build time.
 We use [compression-webpack-plugin](https://github.com/webpack-contrib/compression-webpack-plugin) to compress the assets when the project is built and the production server will attempt to serve the compressed files based on the requests' [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header.

-Nevertheless, if you want to do compression in an upstream server, like **nginx**, you may disable serving the compressed files by starting the server with:
+Nevertheless, if you want to do compression in a reverse proxy server, like **nginx**, you may disable serving the compressed files by starting the server with:

 ```sh
 npm start -- --no-gzip